Home

 Step 5: Deduct seizures to determine net gap

 The findings of the ATO’s latest independent assessment of the extent of use of illicit tobacco in Australia is presented in Table 13A.5.3.
-There was $5.203 billion in potential lost excise revenue in 2021–22, including seized illicit tobacco.
-The lost excise revenue from illicit tobacco that did enter the Australian market was estimated to total $2.3 billion 2021–22 and $2.7b in 2022–23.
-This compares to the $3.4b claimed by the industry-funded FTI Consulting report for 202210 –see Section 13A.3.2.
+There was $6.411 billion in potential lost excise revenue in 2023–24, including seized illicit tobacco.
+The lost excise revenue from illicit tobacco that did enter the Australian market was estimated to total $2.711 billion in 2022–23 and $3.185 billion in 2023–24.
+This compares to the $6.7 billion claimed by the industry-funded FTI Consulting report for 202410– see Section 13A.3.2.

 13A.5.2.1 Limitations of theoretical tax

-The ATO acknowledged that illicit tobacco smokers may smoke less if they must pay the higher legal price that includes excise duty.
-This would affect the amount of duty recoverable if the illegal market were eliminated.
+The ATO has acknowledged that people who smoke illicit tobacco may smoke less if they were paying the higher price charged for legally sold tobacco that includes excise duty.
+This would affect the amount of duty recoverable if the illegal market were eliminated, likely reducing the size of the total market.

 The gross gap refers to illegal tobacco entering the market, including tobacco seized by authorities.
 If all efforts to prevent illegal tobacco stopped, the same volume of illicit tobacco would likely exceed current consumer demand.
-Earnings would then plummet, making the provision of illicit tobacco less appealing.
+Prices and profit margins would then fall, making the supply of illicit tobacco less appealing.
 If the same quantity of tobacco entered the market legally, volume would drop.
 This is because excise duty reduces profitability.
-Legal importations have fallen during the previous six years.
+Legal importations fell over each of the six years up to 2023–24.

 13A.5.4 Measuring changes in illicit tobacco use following plain packaging

-- International brands purchased at suspiciously low prices: Nominated cigarette brands were compared to list of frequently smuggled brands from the World Customs Organization.17 These brands included Benson & Hedges, Brooks, Camel, Craven A, Dunhill, Furongwang, Golden Eagle, LM, Lucky Strike, Marlboro, Mild Seven, Phillip Morris, Rothmans, Shuangxi, and 555.
+2. International brands purchased at suspiciously low prices: Nominated cigarette brands were compared to list of frequently smuggled brands from the World Customs Organization.18 These brands included Benson & Hedges, Brooks, Camel, Craven A, Dunhill, Furongwang, Golden Eagle, LM, Lucky Strike, Marlboro, Mild Seven, Phillip Morris, Rothmans, Shuangxi, and 555.

 Suspiciously low prices were defined as the reported price paid being 20% or more below the recommended retail price (RRP) for the pack for these brands.